Head of Department

 What skills will I develop?

-You will develop your skills in design through drawing techniques, CAD software in addition to presenting your design work professionally.
+You will develop your skills in design through a broad range of traditional media and Adobe software, in addition to presenting your design work professionally.

-You will become a create thinker who can problem solve, coming up with exciting design solutions.
+You will become a creative thinker who can problem solve, coming up with exciting design solutions.

 What topics will I study?